-Sliding the buggy to a stop, I jumped out and ran for the boat, the furthest out on the dock.
+Sliding the buggy to a stop, I jumped out and ran for the boat, the furthest tied to the dock.
 I was half way over the edge of one fishing boat when I saw a speed boat tied up behind the ship.

 Jumping across to the speed boat, I landed in the middle of the seats and lost my footing, when the boat shifted in the water.
 I released the moor and started to push away from the dock.